PRIME-07/Wingman/README.md

 ## 🔧 Detailed Setup Guide

-### 🌐 Zero-Config Onboarding (Easiest & Recommended)
+### 🌐 Zero-Config Onboarding (Easiest)
 Wingman features a complete **Zero-Config Onboarding workflow** built directly into the user interface.
 You don't have to deal with terminal editors, `.env` file configurations, or container restarts!

 #### 1. First-Time Setup Assistant Wizard
 When you boot Wingman and open the interface for the first time, you will be welcomed by an interactive **Setup Assistant**.
 This wizard walks you through setting up all necessary environment variables:
 *   **LLM Engine Credentials:** Enter your OpenAI API key or other model keys.
-*   **Memory & Vector Databases:** Easily input your Pinecone Environment, API Key, and Neo4j Aura database credentials to enable persistent long-term agent memory.
+*   **Memory & Vector Databases:** Easily configure your local database properties to enable persistent long-term episodic memory, graph storage, and vector retrieval.
 *   **Integrations & Tooling:** Enter API credentials for search engines, maps, weather feeds, and YouTube to power the agent's real-time tools.

 #### 2. Reconfiguring or Accessing Settings Later